ConnerKT/Reading-Notes/README.md

 This for the Code Crew Class Notes 📓

-This is a WIP Site
+This is a WIP Site (Will be better)

 ## **Github Portfolio** <https://github.com/ConnerKT?tab=repositories/>